⚡ FREE GUIDE: Get our EV Panel Upgrade Checklist — emailed free

 The 80% Rule

 NEC requires continuous loads stay below 80% of panel capacity.
-A 100A panel's real usable limit for sustained loads is 80A.
+A 100A panel's real usable limit is 80A.
 Our bar shows exactly where you stand.

 03